-Hannah is a sexuality, relationship, and trauma therapist in her final year of doctoral training in clinical psychology.
-Hannah specializes in helping people face shame and move toward a stance of loving compassion toward themselves and others.
+Hannah is a sexuality, relationship, and trauma therapist.
+She specializes in helping people face shame and move toward a stance of loving compassion toward themselves and others.
 She has extensive experience working with trauma survivors to find intimacy, self-love, and embodiment after abuse or assault.
 Hannah is committed to anti-oppressive practice, meaning she is sensitive to dynamics of power and privilege and strives to build relationships with clients that are experienced as safe for and accessible to people across all identity dimensions.

 Hannah establishes authentic connections through a flexible approach that views clients as experts in their own experience and goals.
 Hannah takes seriously the process of earning her clients’ trust and will meet you with warmth as you experiment with new ways of relating to yourself and others.
 Hannah’s approach is informed by an integration of therapeutic modalities, including self-compassion, somatics, attachment theory, psychodynamics, and existentialism.